-The Company has historically entered into forward foreign exchange contracts to reduce its exposure to foreign exchange currency rate fluctuations related to a portion of forecasted Canadian dollar denominated payroll, rent and utility cash flows and Mexican peso denominated payroll, rent and utility cash flows.
+The Company has historically entered into forward foreign exchange contracts to reduce its exposure to foreign exchange currency rate fluctuations related to Mexican peso denominated payroll, rent and utility cash flows.
 These contracts were effective economic hedges, but did not qualify for hedge accounting under ASC 815 "Derivatives and Hedging".
 Accordingly, changes in the fair value of these derivative contracts were recognized into net loss in the consolidated statement of operations and comprehensive loss.
-The Company does not enter into forward foreign exchange contracts outstanding as at December 29, 2019.
+The Company does not enter into forward foreign exchange contracts for trading or speculative purposes.

-The unrealized gain recognized in earnings as a result of revaluing the outstanding instruments to fair value on December 29, 2019 was \$NIL (2018 - unrealized gain of \$353) (2017 - unrealized gain of \$918) which was recorded in cost of sales in the consolidated statement of operations and comprehensive loss.
-The realized loss on settled contracts during 2019 was \$89 (2018 - realized loss \$118) (2017 - realized loss \$116), which was recorded in cost of sales in the consolidated statement of operations and comprehensive loss.
+The unrealized gain recognized in earnings as a result of revaluing the outstanding instruments to fair value on January 3, 2021 was \$1,055 (2019 - unrealized gain of \$0.0) (2018 - unrealized gain of \$353) which was recorded in cost of sales in the consolidated statement of operations and comprehensive loss.
+The realized gain on settled contracts during 2020 was \$583 (2019 - realized loss \$89) (2018 - realized loss \$118), which was recorded in cost of sales in the consolidated statement of operations and comprehensive loss.
 Fair value was determined using the market approach with valuation based on market observables (Level 2 quantitative inputs in the hierarchy set forth under ASC 820 "Fair Value Measurements").

-December 29, 2019 December 30, 2018
+December 29, 2019

-Average USD:CAD contract rate N/A

-Average USD:CAD mark-to-market rate N/A

-Average USD:PESO contract rate 20.43
+Average USD:PESO contract rate 25.20

-Average USD:PESO mark-to-market rate 19.66
+Average USD:PESO mark-to-market rate 20.10

-The derivative asset as at December 29, 2019 was \$NIL (\$15 as at December 30, 2018) and derivative liability as at December 29, 2019 was \$NIL (\$Nil as at December 30, 2018) which reflected the fair market value of the unsettled forward foreign exchange contracts.
+The derivative asset as at January 3, 2021 was \$1,055 (\$0.0 as at December 29, 2019) (\$15 as at December 30, 2018) which reflected the fair market value of the unsettled forward foreign exchange contracts.

-Foreign exchange gains and losses are recorded in cost of sales in the consolidated statement of operations and comprehensive loss pertaining to translation of foreign denominated transactions during the period in addition to foreign denominated monetary assets and liabilities at the end of the reporting period.
-A total aggregate translated foreign exchange loss of \$394 was recognized for the fiscal year ended December 29, 2019 (December 30, 2018 - loss of \$181, December 31, 2017 - gain of \$98).
+Foreign exchange gains and losses are recorded in cost of sales in the consolidated statement of operations and comprehensive loss) pertaining to translation of foreign denominated transactions during the period in addition to foreign denominated monetary assets and liabilities at the end of the reporting period.
+A total aggregate translated foreign exchange loss of \$349 was recognized for the fiscal year endedJanuary 3, 2021 (December 29, 2019 - loss of \$394, December 30, 2018 - loss of \$181).